We will talk today about open source prototyping tools.

 Akira – unlike the other options in this list – targets the Linux desktop specifically.
 It is written in both the Vala programming language and the GTK toolkit.

 No ready versions are available of Akira at the moment (Just the unfinished source code), but you can keep an eye on their GitHub page or other links to follow their progress.
+The software is available to install as a Flatpak package only.

 The Bottom Line